 In this article, we’ll go over what, for me, is the best approach to tackle a new functionality in an application.

 FIRST, YOU NEED TO KNOW THE PRODUCT

-Before writing any test, you should focus on getting to know the product.
+Before writing any test, or start with the manual tests, you should focus on getting to know the product.
 Get familiar with the business rules, know what the goal of the app is.
 Depending on the team and the methodologies being used, the documentation can be very useful for this.
 But if for some reason the documentation is not good enough, a meeting with the team is always helpful to get those tiny little details that make or break the application.